pace-neutrons/Horace/documentation/user_docs/docs/manual/Cutting_data_of_interest_from_SQW_files_and_objects.rst

 Horace also creates a 4-dimensional histogram (binned) of these "pixels" represented in reciprocal space (``hkl-dE``) which we call the "image".
-This carries only limited information about to the original data, mostly only the averages of data in the bins.
+This carries only limited information about the original data, mostly only the averaged intensity over the bins remains.

 .. note::

    For the differences between ``dnd`` and ``sqw`` objects see: :ref:`here
    <manual/FAQ:What is the difference between sqw and dnd objects>`

-The entire dataset is often too large to fit in the memory of most computers.
 Generally, rather than attempting to deal with the full experimental data, a user works with smaller objects, extracted from the full dataset using ``cut``.
+This is for multiple reasons including:

+- The 4-dimensional dataset is impossible to visualise, so only 3-d (through slice-o-matic), 2-d and 1-d cuts can be easily represented.
+- The entire dataset is often too large to fit in the memory of most computers.

 cut